 Nginx

-With Nginx it's pretty quick and easy.
-You can use it as a reverse proxy, since Glosa contains its own web server (Jetty).
-You can see an example of configuration that can be useful.
+Deploying with Nginx is pretty quick and easy.
+You can use it as a reverse proxy.
+Below you can see an example configuration that you might find useful.

 server {